hotdoc/hotdoc/documentation/markdown_files/installing.markdown

 apt-get install python-dev libxml2-dev libxslt1-dev cmake libyaml-dev
 ```

-I guess it should be similar on Ubuntu / debian, refer to <https://cmake.org/install/> for more info.
+We'll be happy to merge updates to this list if you have successfully built hotdoc on another platform.

 ## Creating a virtualenv

 It is highly recommended to use a virtual env to try out any new python project, and hotdoc is no exception.
 You can however skip this step if you really do not
-care about installing hotdoc system-wide.
+mind installing hotdoc system-wide.

 > Assuming [pip](https://pip.pypa.io/en/stable/) is installed

 ```
-pip3 install virtualenv
-python3 -m venv hotdoc_env
+python3 -m pip install virtualenv python3 -m venv hotdoc_env
 . hotdoc_env/bin/activate
 ```